chensyabc/Auction_Spider_ALi/README.md

 5, execute AuctionSpiderALi.py

 ## Comment
-Please use it for personal analysis, don't for commercial usage
+Please use it for personal analysis, don't use for commercial usage